pulzze/autoflow-documentation/docs/Documentation/Guide/Clients/Index.md

 ![Untitled](Untitled6.png)

-Click on the trash icon to delete the version.
+Click on the  icon to delete the version.